-If you are in this situation: This is what you can do: If you need a drug that isn't on our Drug List or need us to waive a rule or restriction on a drug You can ask us to make an exception.
-(This is a type of coverage decision.) we cover.
+If you are in this situation: This is what you can do: If you need a drug that isn't on our Drug List or need us to waive a rule or restriction on a drug we cover.
+You can ask us to make an exception.
+(This is a type of coverage decision.)
 Start with Section 6.2 of this chapter.

-2022 Evidence of Coverage for Perennial Advantage Strive (HMO I-SNP) Chapter 9.
+2022 Evidence of Coverage for Perennial Advantage Concierge (HMO C-SNP) Chapter 9.
 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)